 Tips for acquiring new recurring donors:

 Promote your project on your organization's website or blog using GlobalGiving's widget.
-A widget is a tool that enables you to perform a function, which in this case is to share your GlobalGiving page on your social media accounts and website!
-Just copy and paste the code provided on your project page under the Share tab into your website coding.
+A widget is a tool that enables you to perform a function, which in this case is to share your GlobalGiving page on your nonprofit's website!
+Just copy and paste the code provided on your project page under the Share tab into your website's code.
 One click takes donors directly to your project page so they can donate immediately.

 GlobalGiving disburses funds at the end of the month after donations are received.
 For example, if a donation is made in January, funds will be disbursed at the end of February.
 Our disbursement team aims to get funds out the door by the 25th of the month, although it can take longer depending on your organization's disbursement method.
 For international organizations, we only disburse after you have raised $250 or more to reduce the overall cost of wire fees and because of the limitations placed on us by FXecute.